Scouting is a rewarding and welcoming experience, regardless of age, gender or any previous experience in the global Scouting movement.

 Whether you are completely new to Scouting or you were a Scout yourself, you will probably enjoy sharing your child’s Scouting experience.
 Scouting is a great way for families to participate in new adventures and activities together – why not encourage older siblings, grandparents or other relatives to get involved as well?

-Many parents become trained Scout Leaders, but there are also plenty of other ways that parents can get involved or contribute to a group without committing to a uniformed leadership role.
+Many parents become trained Scout Leaders, but there are also plenty of other ways that parents can get involved or contribute to a group.

 Parents can help by: